Bryan Cook (American football): Pre-draft

+Kansas City Chiefs

 2022

 The Kansas City Chiefs selected Cook in the second round (62nd overall) of the 2022 NFL draft.
 He was the sixth safety drafted in 2022.
 The Chiefs selected him to provide depth following the departures of Tyrann Mathieu and Daniel Sorensen.
 He was also the second of three Cincinnati defensive backs drafted along with first round pick (4th overall) Sauce Gardner and fourth round pick (102nd overall) Coby Bryant.

 "He was a small-school kid that transferred to Cincinnati and prior to the Combine, we loved his tape and loved his makeup.
 Unbelievable interview at the Combine.
 Super smart.”